Grand Journal of Urology

 Case Report

 Urethral stones are rare, accounting for less than 1% of all urinary system stones.
 These stones may present with obstructive symptoms or remain asymptomatic.
 Hair-bearing urethral diverticula, which can form after surgical interventions such as hypospadias repair, are an uncommon cause of urethral stone formation.
 However, urethral stones leading to infertility are extremely rare.
 A 38-year-old male patient presented to the urology outpatient clinic with complaints of infertility.
 Physical examination revealed a palpable mass in the penoscrotal region.
 Further evaluations and imaging identified this mass as a urethral stone within a hair-bearing urethral diverticulum.
 The patient"s history revealed a childhood hypospadias repair.
 Open surgery was performed for stone removal and diverticulectomy.
 Semen analysis at the six-month postoperative follow-up showed an improvement in semen volume from 1 mL preoperatively to 2.5 mL, reaching normal levels.
-Additionally, nine months after the procedure, the patient"s spouse was confirmed to be pregnant.
+Additionally, nine months after the procedure, the patient's spouse was confirmed to be pregnant.
 Long-term follow-up revealed no postoperative complications.
 This case highlights the importance of considering urethral pathologies in infertile patients with a history of urethral surgery.
 Such conditions can be effectively treated with open surgery, potentially restoring fertility.